Bookmark and Share

 The Vertex42™ Interest-Only Loan Calculator is a very powerful spreadsheet based on our popular Loan Amortization Schedule.
-It helps you calculate your interest only loan payment for a fixed-rate loan or mortgage and allows you to easily specify the length of the interest-only (IO) period as well as include extra payments.
+It helps you calculate your interest only loan payment for a fixed-rate loan or mortgage and lets you specify the length of the interest-only (IO) period.
+You can also calculate the effect of including extra payments before and after the IO period.

 What is an Interest-Only Mortgage Loan?

 Both fixed-rate and variable-rate loans and mortgages often give you an interest-only payment option.
 This option allows you to make payments, for a certain number of years, that include interest only (no principal).
-The result is a lower initial payment.
+The result is a lower payment during the first few years (or months) of the loan.

 During the interest-only period, you are usually allowed to make extra payments on the principal if you want to, without paying any penalty fees.

-At the end of the IO period, the payment is calculated based on the number of years you have remaining on your loan and your current balance.
+At the end of the IO period, the new monthly payment is calculated based on the number of years you have remaining on your loan and your current balance.

 Interest Only Loan Calculator